mgwalker/mgwalker.github.io/src/blog/amtrak-api.md

 summary: Amtrak doesn't make is super easy to find out where you train is, but it's not impossible.
 Here's how I did it, and turned their obfuscated API into an open one.
 ---

-I had an upsetting experience with Amtrack recently.
+I had an upsetting experience with Amtrak recently.
 I had booked passage on a train that went about halfway across the country.
 I was going to get on it near the end of its route and only take it a dozen or so stops.
 But there were delays and the train ended up being several hours behind.
 Amtrak rebooked me on to a